 Secure the signatures.

-Establishing a clear, signed agreement is key for an option like this.
-While these options insulate you from some or all of the receivables risk, they may impact your competitive edge: if your competitors offer open terms and you require cash terms, you may lose business.
+Establishing a requirement that an agreement or contract is signed before products or services are provided is a key component to an effective A/R process.
+Remember that the terms in your contract or may impact your competitive edge: if your competitors offer open terms and you require cash terms, you may lose business.

 Establish a digital filing system for signed agreements to insulate your company from some (or all) receivables risk.
 Ensure that all contract documents are easily accessible and set your system up to receive e-signature documents as well as scans.
 Don’t let things live only in email.